 Or why we are the uncrowned kings of upcycling

-At the beginning of the 2000s, fast fashion brands exploded in Hungary and proliferated like mushrooms… In response, smaller, unique Hungarian brands began to emerge, who already considered local production important.
+At the beginning of the 2000s, fast fashion brands burst into Hungary and multiplied like mushrooms...
+In response to this, smaller, unique Hungarian brands began to emerge, which even then considered local production important.

-Among them, Printa has started to produce an even more specific, environmentally conscious product - mainly from recycled materials, ie with upcycling technology.
+Among them, Printa took an even more specific direction, we started producing environmentally conscious products - primarily from recycled materials, that is, using the upcycling technique.

 What is upcycling?

-The upcycling technique is not the same as the better known recycling method, despite the fact that according to their Hungarian counterpart, both are "recycling".
-While recycling is the recycling of waste into its material (eg through selective waste collection), upcycling also adds value - so it means creating an object with new meaning through the use of materials that are considered waste.
-These include a bag made of leather scraps, a dress made of used shirts, or an overalls made from jeans.
+The upcycling technique is not the same as the more well-known recycling method, despite the fact that both are "recycling" according to their Hungarian equivalent.
+While recycling is the recycling of waste in its material (e.g. through selective waste collection), upcycling also involves an increase in value - so it means creating an object with a new meaning by using materials considered waste.
+This could include a bag made from leather scraps, a dress made from used shirts, or overalls made from jeans.

-As for the relationship between Printa and the technology in question, we have been producing recycled leather bags since 2008 - the first bag designs were made for us by Anett Hajdú, and the leather jackets were obtained from different locations.
+As for the relationship between Printa and the technology in question, we have been producing recycled leather bags since 2008 - the first bag designs were created for us by Anett Hajdú, and we sourced the leather jackets from different places.

 2011